jazzband/django-newsletter/README.rst

 Compatibility
 =============
 Currently, django-newsletter is being tested to run on Python 2.6, 2.7 and the latest Django 1.4 and 1.5 releases.
-Except for tests it *should* be compatible with Python 2.5 as well.
+Apart from tests it *should* be compatible with Python 2.5 as well.

 Requirements